Ahren-Chen/MeshGenerator/logbook.md

 Ahren:
 * Individual project starts, will begin working on A4
 * Set up features in the README for the pathfinder subproject.
 Step 1
+* Created the subproject for pathfinder and set up the base for it.
+ADTs are more or less created, but need more modification